quandie/roblox-nextbot-possession/readme.md

 # installation
 ## easy way:
-- download /misc/possession v[ver] and open it using roblox studio
+- download /misc/possession v[ver] rbxl file, and open it using roblox studio
 ## hard way (OBSOLETE, DO NOT USE):
 - ~~download all scripts and rbxm files~~
 - ~~extract them in roblox studio correctly~~